-In viral pneumonia, a virus invades the lungs causing them to swell and block the flow of oxygen.
+Viral pneumonia is a complication of the viruses that cause colds and the flu.
+The virus invades your lungs and causes them to swell and block your flow of oxygen.

-Nevertheless, children and people over 65 are considered high-risk cases because their bodies are more susceptible to infection.
-In fact, viruses are the cause of the majority of cases of childhood pneumonia.
-Other high-risk groups include pregnant women, and people who have problems with their immune systems.
+Children and people over 65 are considered high-risk cases because their bodies are more susceptible to infection.
+Other high-risk groups include pregnant women and people who have weakened immune systems.

-Most cases of viral pneumonia clear up within three weeks.
+Many cases of viral pneumonia clear up within a few weeks.
 However, viral pneumonia can range from mild to severe.
-Severe cases can lead to death.
+Severe cases can be life-threatening.

-Viruses are usually spread from person to person within a community.
-Coughing, sneezing, or touching a surface that has been contaminated by another infected person is the most common way to catch a virus that causes viral pneumonia.
+Coughing, sneezing, or touching a surface that has been contaminated by another infected person is the most common way to catch a virus that causes pneumonia.